MkDev11/contact-form/README.md

 in the next version i will add some checkboxes, select lists and radio buttons.

 ### SVG Icons
-In Formy i use svg icons Entypo by awesome Daniel Bruce.
+In Contact-Form i use svg icons Entypo by awesome Daniel Bruce.
 You can download whole pack from site [Entypo Icons](http://www.entypo.com/).